M3 Total Wellness

 • Eat carbohydrates before training

-• Match intake to training intensity
+• Match carbohydrate intake to training demands

 Mistake #3: Inadequate Hydration